M I T E S H

 The aim of the workshop was to improve the user experience by identifying user needs, pain points, and opportunities, and to better align with the group.
 The main findings of the workshop were:

-Flow diagrams were used to test different scenarios and validate design decisions.
-This included every interaction users had with the product, from a modal, a date picker to a bottom sheet.
+Flow diagrams and prototypes were used to test scenarios and validate design decisions, ensuring stakeholder and wider group buy-in.
+This included every interaction users had with the product, from a modal and date picker to a bottom sheet.

 Wireframe design concepts